-When I finally caught up with him and pulled his mask off, I was shocked to discover that he was actually a boy of no more than seven or eight.
+When I finally caught up with him and pulled his mask off, I was shocked to discover that he was actually a boy of no more than 7 or 8.
 I can still recall the emotions raging inside of me as we took him back to base in our jeep.
-On the one hand, how can you really be angry with an eight-year-old kid, even if he is throwing cinderblocks?
+On the one hand, how can you really be angry with an 8-year-old kid, even if he is throwing cinderblocks?
 Obviously he was educated to hate, right?

-On the other hand, every human being, even children, know the difference between right and wrong.
+On the other hand, every human being, even children, know the difference between right and wrong, because we are born with that ability to distinguish — so how can one not be enraged at the sight of a child of whatever age who is willing to murder?
 Do we dare not view such a child as our mortal enemy?

-As confusing as that thought process was, it entered a new level when we finally got to base.
-Somehow, the father of the boy had found out that his son was being taken by soldiers to the local IDF base.
+As confusing as that thought process was, it entered a whole new level when we finally got to base.
+Somehow, the father of the boy had found out that soldiers were taking his son to the local IDF base.
 Now mind you, the IDF does not imprison children of that age, even when they commit serious crimes.
 However, the parents are made to pay a steep price (in this case approximately $1,000 for throwing rocks, another $1,000 for wearing a terrorist hood, and an additional $1,000 for refusing to obey army orders).
 One could make a case (though a debatable one) that this policy was a major factor in the eventual quelling of this intifada. $3,000, after all, was a huge amount of money for such an Arab family.